hackmdio/codimd/public/docs/slide-example.md

 `<!-- .slide: data-transition="fade-in convex-out" -->`

-Also can set different in/out transition
+Also, you can set different in/out transition

-you can use:
+You can use:

 none/fade/slide/convex/concave/zoom

 postfix with `-in` or `-out`

 ---